Working with both sides

 • Creating habits: e.g. brushing my teeth first thing in the morning; setting triggers (calendar reminders, timers for meditation or breaks).

-• The habit of daily exercise, regular yoga, which improves awareness of my body state.
+• The habit of daily exercise and regular yoga improves awareness of my body state.

 Three issues I worked on